By ROSHAN THIRAN

 Many business leaders are like Kevin.
 We constantly believe that our employees are not able to listen to us.
 And we try to hammer the message across numerous times through multiple means.
-But the real issue may not be our employees listening ability but ours.
-Many leaders have listening issues but like Kevin don’t realise they are a problem.
+But the real issue may not be our employees’ listening ability but ours.

-In his new book, What Got You Here Won’t Get You There, Marshall Goldsmith writes, “80% of our success in learning from other people is based upon how well we listen.”
-Listening is a skill that underlies all leadership skills.
 Listening is the key to relationships, decision making and problem solving.
-Leaders spend half of our communication time listening, yet in countless studies, poor listening is identified repeatedly as the most common deficiency amongst leaders.
+Leaders spend half of their communication time listening, yet in countless studies, poor listening is identified repeatedly as the most common deficiency amongst leaders.

 Goldsmith believes listening is the one skill that separates the great from the rest.
-Goldsmith illustrates that when we’re on a date we focus intently on what the other person says.
+He illustrates that when we are on a date we focus intently on what the other person says.
 Similarly, when talking to our boss or presenting to a client.
 The difference, Goldsmith says, is that the great leaders maintain that level of focus and intense listening all the time.
-The great Peter Drucker believed listening to your staff was the most important things that a boss could do.

 The problem is none of us listen well.
-Despite the amount of time spent listening, the average person is likely to understand and retain half a conversation immediately (Atwater 1992).
-Within the next forty-eight hours we forget half of that again, retaining only twenty-five percent of what we originally heard within two days.
+Despite the amount of time spent listening, the average person is likely to understand and retain only half a conversation immediately.
+Within the next 48 hours we forget half of that, again, retaining only 25% of what we originally heard.

 Listening Grows Businesses

-It’s so easy to get distracted in the worlds of BlackBerrys, iPads, Twitter, Google+ and 500 e-mails a day that we become overwhelmed and can’t find time to listen.
-Our people may even feel they are reporting to a leader’s Blackberry, resulting in much communications getting lost in translation.
+It’s so easy to get distracted in the world of BlackBerrys, iPads, Twitter, Google+ and 500 e-mails a day that we become overwhelmed and can’t find time to listen.

 Be a Better Listener

-- Fight the urge to interrupt a person when they speak
+· Fight the urge to interrupt a person when he speaks

-- Wait until the person finishes speaking, then reflect, “Here’s what I think you said.”
-Summarize.
+· Wait until the person finishes speaking, then reflect, “Here’s what I think you said.”
+Summarise.
 Then ask, “Did I get that right?”

-- Ask questions.
-Just as eye contact makes people feel important, asking questions makes them feel as though their opinions count.
-Ask questions that move the conversation forward and gives more opportunity to listen.
+· Ask questions.
+Just as eye contact makes people feel important, asking questions makes them feel that their opinions count.
 Remember, questions jump-start thoughts, and thoughts jump-start actions.
-As Voltaire attest, “Judge a man not by his answers, but by his questions.”
+As Voltaire attests, “Judge a man not by his answers, but by his questions.”

-Over the past several years, I interviewed hundreds of leaders.
-One key leadership traits get repeatedly—great leaders are great listeners.
+Great leaders are great listeners.
 Leaders solicit feedback, listen to opinions, and act on that intelligence.
-In fact, Gen X and Gen Y employees today expect to be listened to and not just be given their daily marching orders.
+In fact, Gen-X and Gen-Y employees today expect to be listened to and not just given their daily marching orders.